 Head down into the beer cellar, and instead of beer you’ll find,

 Named after (you guessed it) Faye Dunaway’s character in Chinatown, this is an intimate chef’s table space, with only 11 seats surrounding a small kitchen space, where dishes are passed from the range straight to the guest.
-The menu is Modern European, changing frequently, and rustled up by the same head chef as at The Barbary.
-Oh, and the space itself is only bookable; no walk-ins whatsoever.
+The menu is Modern European, changing frequently, and entirely delicious.

 In short, get over ‘ear.

-NOTE: The Blue Posts is open 5pm-11pm (midnight Fri/Sat), and The Evelyn is due to open early next year.
-You can find out more on their website right HERE.
+NOTE: The Blue Posts and Evelyn’s Table are open 5pm-11pm (midnight Fri/Sat), with live jazz every Sunday from 4.30-7.30pm.
+You can find out more and book a table right HERE.

 The Blue Posts | 28 Rupert Street, W1D 6DJ